actions-marketplace-validations/dante-signal31_rpmsign/README.md

 base64 -i test_priv.gpg -o test_priv.gpg.base64
 ```

 You can store the content of base64 encoded file (in our example test_priv.gpg.base64) in your secret .
-Once you have
+To recover the
-echoed the content of your secret in a file, you must decode it from base64 before to passing it to rpmsign:
+private key file from your secret, echo the secret variable through base64 (in decoding mode) before passing it to
+rpmsign:

 ```commandline
 echo $gpg_private_key | base64 -di > recovered_priv_key.gpg